9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 How You’ll Use It

-Add to stress-relief or sleep blends
+Add to sleep blends with chamomile or lavender

 5. Lavender (The Calming, Multi-Purpose Herb) 💜🌿